Refining the Idea

 - Is there adequate time to write a quality proposal before the deadline?

 Preparing the Proposal

-As time allows, the Director of Grant Development can provide significant support in managing the application process by:
+As time allows, the Director of Grants can provide significant support in managing the application process by:

 - Developing a timetable and task assignment for the planning and preparation of the grant;

 - Requesting/collecting data, resumes, letters of commitment/support and other relevant information needed to draft and to support the proposal;

 - Drafting the proposal abstract, summary and narrative;